nordyjay/fin_research_agent/docs/apps/documents.md

 **The 90/10 Rule:**
 - 90% of the time, our extraction works perfectly
 - Showing all fields would overwhelm users with unnecessary choices
-- Power users who need overrides can access them with one click
+- Users who need overrides can access them with one click

 This design principle - hide complexity, reveal on demand - makes the system approachable for casual users while maintaining power user features.